黑料社区

 California State University

-For students interested in applying to a CSU (California State University), it鈥檚 important to understand how the transfer process works.
+For students interested in applying to a CSU (California State University), it's important to understand how the transfer process works.
 CSU campuses require students to complete their freshman and sophomore (lower-division) coursework at the community college before transferring.
 This pathway is called an 鈥渦pper-division transfer鈥 because students enter the CSU as juniors (upper-division level) after earning at least 60 transferable semester units (90 quarter units).

 Students are strongly encouraged to meet with a counselor and use tools like to ensure the correct courses are completed for their major and desired CSU campus.